-If you think tinnitus may be developing in one ear, go and see your GP or an audiologist.
-Since tinnitus is often associated with hearing loss, hearing tests will help determine the cause of your tinnitus.
-However, when tinnitus is apparent in one ear only, further testing such as head imaging with MRI or CT scan may be required to identify the cause of unilateral tinnitus.
+If you think tinnitus may be developing in one ear, you should speak to your GP in the first instance.
+When tinnitus is apparent in one ear only, further testing such as head imaging with MRI or CT scan may be required to identify the cause of unilateral tinnitus.

 1. Wu V, Cooke B, Eitutis S, Simpson MTW, Beyea JA.
 Approach to tinnitus management.
 Can Fam Physician.
 2018;64(7):491-495.